Anna728560/YDC-TG_BOT/README.md

 * Interacts with a Trello board.
 * Automatically creates two columns, "InProgress" and "Done", on the Trello board upon program launch.
 * Utilizes webhooks to notify when users interact with cards.
+* Provides functionality to view the number of tasks in progress and the list of tasks.

 ## Installation